 Jobbing it: No matter how hard Microsoft CEO Steve Ballmer tries to shipwreck his company, the software juggernaut is still hiring, and Seattle has become the focal point of an entrepreneurial/high-tech triangle that includes Portland, Ore., and Bend, Ore., to the south.

 Did you know: Although Seattle has a reputation for being rainy, that’s more a myth perpetuated by the locals who want to keep the kooks out.
 In fact, Seattle sells more sunglasses per year than any other major city in the nation.

 8: Des Moines-West Des Moines, Iowa

 Jobbing it: Des Moines is a major center for the insurance industry and also has a sizable financial services base.
-Aviva USA (a top insurance firm with 33,000 agents) and the Principal Financial Group are among the big companies headquartered there.
+Athene (a top insurance firm with 33,000 agents) and the Principal Financial Group are among the big companies headquartered there.

 7: New Orleans–Metairie–Kenner, La.

 Robust and mostly recovered from Hurricane Katrina, New Orleans and its surrounding area have lots going for it.
 The French Quarter is truly a trip back in time to 18th-century Europe, and the Cajun cuisine and jazz music reign without parallel.
 But can you find work there?
 Mais oui, mes amis: If you want to get into film, for example, know that tax incentives in place since 2002 have led to the Crescent City earning the nickname “Hollywood South.”
 Tulane University is also an academic hub that adds to the young adult influx; it employs close to 4,000 people.

 Jobbing it: New Orleans’ port is the fifth-largest in the U.S. The oil industry has a significant presence here, and the entertainment and restaurants are world famous.
 Tourism also fuels the city’s economy (the hospitality industry employs more than 85,000 people) making it New Orleans’ top economic engine.